Llo-ops/Llo-ops/README.md

 - 👋 Hi, I’m @Llo-ops
 - 👀 I’m interested in ...
-Game Development;
+Fullstack Developing || Web Developing;
 - 🌱 I’m currently learning ...
-C++, Java;
+React.js, Javascript, and Python;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...